ztomasze/5parsecs/Rules/Main Rules/Line of Sight and Cover.md

 * Figures break LoS if your shot follows a "brute" line (straight line of hexes) through them.
 * Figures never provide cover.
+	* Except in "negative space" missions (alleyways, sewers, ducts, etc): Ignore the first figure but any further figures do provide cover by the normal "eyeball it" technique.

 #### Area features